Rapid Rehousing is designed to assist homeless individuals and families who are currently staying outside, in vehicles, or in local shelters.

 Mercy Housing accompanies individuals and families on the journey from homelessness to lasting stability and self-sufficiency in their own home.

-To inquire about the housing program or to make a referral, please contact any member of the Mercy Housing staff.
+To inquire about the housing program or to make a referral, please contact Director of Housing: Kris Magnusson: [email protected]

 If you are experiencing a housing crisis, please call the regional Housing Crisis Hotline at 866-750-4431.